oheger/stream-sync/README.md

 --dst-modified-namespace urn:schemas-microsoft-com: \
 --filter exclude:*.bak \
 --dst-encrypt-password s3cr3t
---dst-encrypt-names true
+--dst-crypt-mode filesAndNames
 --crypt-cache-size 1024
 --ops-per-second 2
 ```

 This command specifies that both the content and the names of files are
 encrypted using the password "s3cr3t" when copied onto the WebDav server.
-The
+With
+an encryption mode of _files_ only the files' content would be encrypted, but
-size of the cache for encrypted names is increased to avoid unnecessary crypt
+the file names would remain in plain text.
+The size of the cache for encrypted
+names is increased to avoid unnecessary crypt operations.
+In the example the
-operations.
-In the example the number of sync operations per second is
+number of sync operations per second is limited to 2 to avoid that the server
-limited to 2 to avoid that the server rejects requests because its load is too
+rejects requests because its load is too high.
-high.

 ## Architecture
 The Stream Sync tool makes use of [Reactive streams](http://www.reactive-streams.org/)